The snowdrops are coming out! The loveliest places to catch winter snowdrops across Cornwall and beyond over the next few weeks.

 Trengwainton Gardens (Penzance)

-Spring comes early to this corner of West Cornwall, so expect to find a good amount of blooms when this exotic Cornish garden and historic house re-opens on 9 February.
+Spring comes early to this corner of West Cornwall, so expect to find a good amount of blooms when this exotic Cornish garden and historic house re-opens on 13 February.
 Find snowdrops nestled at the base of the trees lining the Drive and Long Walk as well as camellias and magnolias.
+We expect booking will be essential in advance, as per other National Trust properties.

 Pencarrow House (Wadebridge)

 It’s snowdrops in abundance over at Pencarrow House with the white bloomer springing up across the site’s fifty acres.
 This Georgian pile is the family home of the Molesworth-St Aubyns and the season really gets going with the first of the wild garlic when the gardens properly open on 1 March, with the bluebells following in April.
-Half way between Wadebridge and Bodmin, the gardens are running two charity ‘Snowdrop Sundays’ (9 & 16 Feb) with the suggested £5 entry fee going to CLEAR and Parkinsons Research.
-The Peacock Cafe will be open both Sundays.
+Each year the gardens run charity ‘Snowdrop Sundays’ when for £5 visitors can visit the snowdrops – this years is on 5 Feb 2022.